mitesh1612/blog/docs/ai-agent-testing/outline.md

 ---

+## Decisions (locked in)

+- **Title**: "It Works on My Prompt" — funnier, matches existing style
+- **Format**: Standalone pillar post.
+Closing note invites readers to request deeper follow-ups on specific sections.
+- **Code split**: C# for unit testing patterns and MEAI Evaluation; Python for DeepEval and PyRIT.
+Show the best tool for each job.
+- **Voice**: Mix of first person ("When we shipped...", "In our system...") and general ("Teams often find...").
+Sprinkle personal experience, don't make it a resume.
+- **Experience to weave in** (throughout, not in one dump):
+  - Used Microsoft.Extensions.AI.Evaluation in production for shipping AI features
+  - Mix of built-in evaluators and custom evaluators (custom prompts with scoring strategy)
+  - CI evals to catch prompt drift causing quality regressions
+  - Production evals pushing metrics and traces → alerting when quality degrades
+  - Tracing for drilling into specifics when something goes wrong
+  - User data handling: redaction and appropriate treatment; opt-in for deeper investigation
+  - Thorough red teaming and evaluation before production launch — hate content, invalid generation, prompt injection, all attack vectors
+  - Frame as: "here's a process you should follow before shipping" (not a specific company process, but a responsible engineering practice)

+---

 ## Post Structure

 ### Opening (~300 words)

-**Hook**: Start with the reality of how most teams "test" their AI agents today — vibe checking in a playground, someone types five prompts, says "looks good," and ships.
+**Hook**: Start with the reality of how most teams "test" their AI agents today - vibe checking in a playground, someone types five prompts, says "looks good," and ships.
 Draw the parallel to how backend engineers would never ship an API endpoint tested with "I curled it five times and it seemed fine."
 Yet that's exactly what's happening with AI agents.

 **The core problem**: Traditional testing assumes determinism.
-AI agents violate that assumption at every level — non-deterministic outputs, no single right answer, real side effects (tool calls), emergent behavior from composition, multi-turn state.
+AI agents violate that assumption at every level - non-deterministic outputs, no single right answer, real side effects (tool calls), emergent behavior from composition, multi-turn state.
 You can't just `Assert.Equal(expected, actual)`.

 **What this post covers**: A practical framework for testing AI agents, from fast deterministic checks to LLM-based evaluation to adversarial probing.
 With code.
 In languages you actually use.

-**Tone note**: Set the voice early — "I've shipped AI features that broke in production in ways I didn't predict.
-This is what I learned."
-Establishes credibility without being preachy.
+**Tone note**: Set the voice early — "I've shipped AI features to production.
+Some of what I learned came from the docs.
+Most of it came from things going wrong."
+Establishes credibility without making it about you.

 ---